kocsismate/kocsismate.github.io/_posts/2017-07-23-18-year-old-ethical-hacker-got-arrested-in-hungary.md

 First, never ever spare time and money on fundamental security. ...

-Then if something yet goes bad, be brave ...
+Then if something yet goes bad, be brave and take responsibility. ...

-Furthermore, it is astonishing to see the power of social networks.
+Furthermore, it was astonishing to see the power of Facebook.
+I am certain that BKK and T-Systems would have never asked for apology if people hadn't started war on the internet. ...

 ## Media coverage